trufi-association/trufi-arequipa/README.md

 - Photon for place search
 - Static map tile services

-For full configuration steps, refer to the [Backend-Services README](Backend-Services/README.md).
+For full configuration steps, refer to the [README](Arequipa-Bus-Server/README.md).

 ### 🔹 [GTFS-Peru-Arequipa](GTFS-Peru-Arequipa/README.md)
 This subproject manages **GTFS data and tools** used to generate the official transit feed of Arequipa.
 It enables route mapping and feed updates, and the data can be shared with platforms such as **Google Maps**, **OpenStreetMap**, and **OpenTripPlanner**.
 See the [GTFS-Peru-Arequipa README](GTFS-Peru-Arequipa/README.md) for details.